18867/18867/README.md

 - 👋 Hi, I’m @18867
 - 🌱 I’m currently learning C#.
-- 💞️ I’m looking to build more meaningful projects with code.
+- 💞️ Talk is cheap.
+Show the code and document.
 - 📫 How to reach me: email address liumia0706@163.com

 <!---